-If you crave crispy onion rings but need to watch your weight, we’ve got your back.
+If you crave crispy onion rings but need to watch your weight or need a solution to National Onion Rings Day (June 22) and National Onion Day (June 27), we’ve got your back.
 We’ll help you make the perfect batch of air fryer onion rings recipe — crisp on the outside, sweet and tender inside, and basically guilt-free to boot!

 Plus, there’s no hazardous hot oil to work around and no greasy stovetop to clean afterward.
 With an air fryer, this crispy finger food is a snap to make.